garth74/pythonR/README.md

-Thus, the goal of *pythonicr* is to provide a collection of R functions that are similarly named and behaviorally comparable to those most commonly used in python.
-My hope is that these packages will reduce the learning curve for Python users venturing into R and keep myself from asking, “How do I do that in R, again?”.
+Thus, the goal of *pythonicr* is to provide a collection of R functions that are similarly named and behaviorally comparable to those most commonly used in Python.
+My hope is that these packages will reduce the learning curve for Python users venturing into R and keep myself from asking, “How do I do that in R, again?”

 ## Installation